 Parameter or option Alternative Description conn connection -c Database connection parameter.
 To install an application server you require at least one user with the Configuration user access level.
 For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide.
-Alternatively, you can enter the name of the connection according to the registry HKEY_CURRENT USER\Software\One Identity\One Identity Manager\Global\Connections. auth auth- props -a Authentication data for the installation.
+Alternatively, you can enter the name of the connection according to the registry HKEY_CURRENT USER\Software\ One Identity \One Identity Manager\Global\Connections. auth auth- props -a Authentication data for the installation.
 The authen- tication data depends on the authentication module used.
-For more information about authentication modules, see the One Identity Manager Authorization and Authentic-ation Guide. appname Application name.
+For more information about authentication modules, see the One Identity Manager Authorization and Authentication Guide.